cicorias/Castle-Winbuntu/README.md

 ```

-I've since come to understand that 16.04 is technically not supported on pre-"Creator" builds, so I should probably just state for the record here that for those thinking of rolling the dice, upgrading *may invite a number of other unexpected "guests" to the party who then refuse to leave, proceeding to break some of your fancier stuff* :( The point here is that you should be reasonably clear on what problem you are looking to solve by upgrading to 16.04 and pretty sure it contains either the "fix" you seek, or are at least willing to accept the risk.
+I've since come to understand that 16.04 is technically unsupported on pre-"Creator" builds, so I should probably just state for the record here that for those thinking of rolling the dice, upgrading *may invite a number of other unexpected "guests" to the party who then refuse to leave, and then start breaking some of your fancy stuff* :( The point here is that you should be reasonably clear on what problem you are looking to solve by upgrading to 16.04 and pretty sure it contains either the "fix" you seek, or are at least willing to accept the risk.
 My decision to upgrade wasn't particularly well-articulated or thoughtfull, and rather prompted by a pair of *really* frustrating issues which had me pretty willing to take my chances in experimenting.
 Here were the issues I was quite sure would be resolved by upgrading to Ubuntu 16.04:

 * Several of my Vim plugins didn't work with the stock version of Vim that ships with Ubuntu 14.04 (In the end, I actually wound up just building Vim 8 from source due to dependency problems encountered with the Vim YouCompleteMe plugin that persisted even into 16.04).
 * The routine difficulty I was having with getting sudo to work predictably/reliably, i.e. `sudo apt-get install` would typically hang, and it seemed like I was constantly having to exit my shell to perform trivial tasks as root (I didn't realize at the time that due to what I now believe is an environment bug, you may need to instead use `sudo -E`).